exasol/public-knowledgebase/Database-Features/setting-up-ad-kerberos-sso.md

 ```

 ###  7. Test database connection from the user's AD account with Exaplus
-Configuration is compleded.
-Now we can test connection to database from the user's AD account with help of Exaplus.
+Configuration is completed.
+Now we can test connection to the database from the user's AD account with help of Exaplus.

-* Login into user's machine using user's AD account.
+* Login into the user's machine using user's AD account.
-* Make sure that user's credential cache already contains appropriate tgt-ticket.
-To do so use **klist** command and check that the result contains ticket for the principal **{AD user name}@{Kerberos realm}**.
+* Make sure that user's credential cache already contains an appropriate tgt-ticket.
+To do so, use **klist** command and check that the result contains a ticket for the principal **{AD user name}@{Kerberos realm}**.
 * Open shell terminal and navigate to Exaplus directory
-* First try to connect to Exasol DB using a standart authentication method with username and password.
+* First try to connect to Exasol DB using a standard authentication method with username and password.
 For example use dba user from step 6.
 ```
 ./exaplusx64.exe -c {Full connection string to Exasol db}
 ```